Fiddle Leaf Fig (Ficus lyrata) Indoor Care and Common Problems with Remedies

 Light Requirements

-Turn the pot regularly to ensure that the plant receives light on all sides for even growth to prevent lopsided grpwth.
+Turn the pot regularly to ensure that the plant receives light on all sides for even growth to prevent lopsided growth.

 Temperature and Humidity

-The best temperature for growing Fiddle Leaf Fig indoors is an average warmth within the range of a minumum of 15-260C.
-Keep it away from draughts to avoid sudden changes in temperature as it can lead to leaf drop.
+The best temperature for growing Fiddle Leaf Fig is an average warmth of 15-260C.
+Keep it away from drafts to avoid sudden changes in temperature as it can lead to leaf drop.

 Fertilizer